-In my office, I believe I’m a good enough therapist to be worth $140 per hour, out of your pocket.
+In my office, I believe I’m a good enough therapist to be worth my hourly fee, out of your pocket.
 By working with resources in your life and giving extensive homework assignments, I rise to the challenge of discovering how to prove that what happens in my office is worth the money.

 Paperwork & Phone Calls

 Under Managed Care, both you and your counselor may well have to spend hours doing paperwork, and phone calling faceless strangers to get authorized and paid.